Open Saturated Sets Without Holonomy: Foliations of class

-\begin{proof} Suppose that $\<\GG\>\ss\intr\Ck_{\FF}$.
+\begin{proof} Suppose that $\<\GG\>\subset\intr\Ck_{\FF}$.
 By Theorem~\ref{folforms}, we take the foliation $\GG$ to be transverse to $\LL_{h}$.
-By the ``transfer theorem''~\cite[Theorem~11.1]{cc:hm}, $\LL_{h}$ induces Handel-Miller monodromy $g$ on each leaf of $\GG|W$.
+By the ``transfer theorem''~\cite[Theorem~12.5]{cc:hm}, $\LL_{h}$ induces Handel-Miller monodromy $g$ on each leaf of $\GG|W$.
 A comment is needed since, in~\cite{cc:hm}, it was not required that Handel-Miller monodromy be exactly Nielsen-Thurston on $N'$.
-But, as Fried~\cite{fried} proves the transfer theorem for the Nielsen-Thurston pseudo-Anosov pieces, the discussion in Subsection~11.4 of~\cite{cc:hm} is easily augmented to accomodate that requirement.
+But, as the transfer theorem is obvious on the Nielsen-Thurston periodic pieces and Fried~\cite{fried} proves the transfer theorem for the Nielsen-Thurston pseudo-Anosov pieces, the discussion in Section~12 of~\cite{cc:hm} is easily augmented to accomodate that requirement.
 Thus, the cones $\Ck_{\GG}$ and $\Ck_{\FF}$ are determined by the same core lamination $\XX_{g}=\XX_{h}$ and so are identical.
-For the converse, $\Ck_{\GG}=\Ck_{\FF}$, for proper foliated rays $\<\GG\>$ and $\<\FF\>$, clearly implies that $\<\GG\>\ss\intr\Ck_{\FF}$. \end{proof}
+For the converse, $\Ck_{\GG}=\Ck_{\FF}$, for rational foliated rays $\<\GG\>$ and $\<\FF\>$, clearly implies that $\<\GG\>\subset\intr\Ck_{\FF}$. \end{proof}